PagerDuty/developer-docs/docs/app-integration-development/12-Act-as-App-Token.md

   --data-urlencode "scope=as_account-us.companysubdomain incidents.read services.read"
 ```

-The access token will be included in a JSON response along with the scopes that were actually issued to the token.
+The JSON response includes the access token, the scopes that were actually issued to the token, and the number of seconds before the token expires.

 ```json
 {